min2ha/ukwa-site/content/target/70383/index.en.md

   "subject": "Family History"
 }

-# Workhouse: The Story of an Institution.., The

 Historical information and research on workshouses and similar institutions including the Poor Law, architecture, primary sources and a geographical survey of workshouses in the UK.